 }

 That covers the options for changing how Terraform handles a resource's lifecycle.
 These settings give you a lot of control, but they come with risk.
-Whenever you make further changes to a resource, you have to think about how your lifecycle modifications will affect what happens.
+Whenever you make further changes to a resource, you have to think about how your lifecycle settings will affect what happens.

 I'm curious to see what else HashiCorp adds in this area.